kiba/Writings/fac/chp9_kerbal_space_program.md

 **Year 2, Day 1**

 A new year on Remnant, coincidentally.
-I also celebrate one year of being stranded in the multiverse.
+I also celebrated one year of being stranded in the multiverse.

 **Year 2, Day 3**